-NOTE - A further service based on the RFP-FG and already specified is Space Link Extension-Return Channel Frames Service Specification (reference [F7]).
-Any other companion RFP-FG based services would be specified using the Cross Support Transfer Service-Specification Framework (reference [F8]).
+NOTE - A further service based on the RFP-FG and already specified is Space Link Extension-Return Channel Frames Service Specification (reference [F6]).
+Any other companion RFP-FG based services would be specified using the Cross Support Transfer Service-Specification Framework (reference [F7]).

-As described in reference [1], the RFP-FG consumes a Return All Frames (RAF) data channel and provides the ROCF services.
-The RAF data channel is provided to the RFP-FG either (a) directly from a Return Space Link Processing Functional Group (RSLP-FG) in the same SLE Complex, or (b) through an instance of RAF transfer service that is provided by a different SLE Complex.
-The RAF data channel consists of a stream of SLE-SDUSSpace Link Data Units (SL-DUS) that encapsulate the telemetry framesannotated Transfer Frames acquired from one space link physical channel.
+As described in reference [1], the RFP-FG consumes a Return All Frames (RAF) data channel and provides the ROCF service.
+The RAF data channel is provided to the RFP-FG directly from a Return Space Link Processing Functional Group (RSLP-FG) in the same SLE Complex.
+The RAF data channel consists of a stream of Space Link Data Units (SL-DUs) that encapsulate the annotated Transfer Frames acquired from one space link physical channel.
 From this input, the RFP-FG produces one or more ROCF channels.
-Each ROCF channel specified by the user of the ROCF service; such SLE-SDUs also carry annotation information associated with the OCF (e.g., the ERT of the telemetry frame from which the OCF is extracted).
+Each ROCF channel consists of a stream of SLE-SDUs.
+Most of these SLE-SDUs encapsulate OCFs extracted from telemetry frames belonging to the Master Channel or Virtual Channel specified by the user of the ROCF service; such SLE-SDUs also carry annotation information associated with the OCF (e.g., the ERT of the telemetry frame from which the OCF is extracted).
 Other SLE-SDUs in an ROCF channel carry notifications of the occurrences of certain events that may pertain to the ROCF service (e.g., loss of frame synchronization on the physical channel associated with this instance of ROCF service).